tinybirdco/DynamoDBExporter/readme.md

 - Set your bucket policy from `bucket_policy.json`, update the placeholder values as required.
 - It is **not** necessary to open up the bucket to public access.
-- Your security posture target is that a pre-signed URL may be used to download the NDJSON file(s) from the bucket.
+- Your security posture is that a time-limited pre-signed URL may be used to download the NDJSON file(s) from the bucket, this signed URI will be pushed to Tinybird as using an API command which will then launch an ingest job to load the data into the Datasource.

 ### Lambda Configuration
 In the Lambda Configuration: